 The First Steps

-Now that you have your budget its time to book your hotel.
-Believe it or not but rooms can be booked up in not time at all during the peak seasons so it is better to book as soon as you can.
+Now that you have your budget it's time to book your hotel.
+Believe it or not, rooms can be booked up in no time at all during the peak seasons, so it is better to book as soon as you can.
 Disney offers resorts for every budget.
-If you don't want to spend the extra money to stay on property there are dozens upon dozens of places off property.
+If you don't want to spend the extra money to stay on the property, there are dozens upon dozens of places off the property.
 But be warned, you might end up paying the extra in parking at the parks.
 If you are trying to stick to a strict budget I would recommend one of the All-Star resorts.
 They are the cheapest resorts on property and they geared towards children.
 If your budget allows for you to spend a little more on your hotel I strongly recommend one of the moderate resorts.
 They are beautiful and offer slightly more room than the value resorts.
 (The beignets at Port Orleans are amazing!)
-Though if you are looking to stay in high class, and your budget allows for it of course, the deluxe resorts at Disney cannot be beat.
+Though if you are looking to stay in high class, and your budget allows for it, of course, the deluxe resorts at Disney cannot be beaten.
 If camping is more of your style, Disney has that too.
-(Personally I like the sound of peacocks, but if you don't I wouldn't stay at the campground.)
+(Personally, I like the sound of peacocks, but if you don't I wouldn't stay at the campground.)

 The Magical Express

 The Magical Express is the bus that takes guests from the airport to the resorts and then back to the airport.
 It leaves from Orlando International Airport at various times throughout the day and goes to each of the resorts.